szunyog/szunyog.github.io/_posts/2015-03-31-mssql-csharp-insert-performance-test.md

 ### Test 2: Constructed SQL statement with paramters

-In this case the whole sql statement is constructed in c# code, but the values are passed as paramters so the SQL server will have a chance to use cached version of the complied sql statement.
+In this case the whole SQL statement is constructed in c# code, but the values are passed as parameters so the SQL server will have a chance to use cached version of the compiled SQL statement.

 {% highlight csharp %}